Microsoft Teams Video Vendor Integration

 Mend will need to know your Application Tenant, Application ID, and Application Secret

-Be sure to remember your secret's expiration date and to create a new secret when the old one expires, sharing it with firstname.lastname@example.org to ensure uninterrupted group scheduling.
+Be sure to remember your secret's expiration date and to create a new secret when the old one expires, sharing it with firstname.lastname@example.org to ensure uninterrupted scheduling.
+Not sure how to create a new secret?
+Click here.

 Once a Mend Admin has enabled the integration using the credentials provided, the Microsoft ID field will become available when creating or editing provider accounts.